guptaujjwal1128/four-card-feature-section-master/readme.md

-# Frontend Mentor - Product preview card component solution
+# Frontend Mentor - Four Card Feature Section solution

-This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
+This is a solution to the [Four Card Feature Section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents